Escalating mental health crisis in Ukraine

 It is understandable then that a recent World Health Organisation (WHO) report asserts that the sheer size of mental health emergencies in war zones requires urgent scaleable interventions for post-traumatic stress1.

 For this reason, the Natural Health Research Trust (NHRT) is launching an action research project to demonstrate effective new PTS interventions.
 The truth is that, if scaled up nation-wide, the methods we want to demonstrate are fully capable of averting this PTS catastrophe and significantly reducing societal stress.

 Officially recognised treatments for PTS are too slow and ineffective to avert catastrophe

 At the moment, the accepted medical perception is that PTSD is a complex, long-term condition that is difficult to resolve, even by specialist practitioners.
 But, this idea only arises because the usual treatments are so slow and costly.
 In fact, very often they only achieve mediocre results anyway.
 As an example, one research study estimated the cost of a full course of Cognitive Behavioural Treatment (CBT) at about £51,000 over several years2.

 Fortunately, this official perception is now way out of date.

 Transcendental Meditation is a powerful antidote to PTS

-Our aim is to commence teatment with a short instruction course in TM and then use the human givens approach to help TM teachers follow-up their teaching programme with supportive coaching and advice.
+Our approach is to commence teatment with a short instruction course in TM and then use the human givens approach to help TM teachers follow-up their teaching programme with supportive coaching and advice.
 Using this combination, literally means that for a small fraction of the current costs, we can demonstrate an outstanding and cost-effective way to scale-up any national PTS recovery initiative.

-Together, this combination of TM and human givens coaching, if deployed nationally, could relieve Ukraine's looming large-scale mental-health disaster.
+Together, this combination of TM and human givens follow-up coaching, if deployed nationally, could relieve Ukraine's looming large-scale mental-health disaster.

 The NHRT is setting up a formal demonstration and action research project